codeforsanjose/development-resources/Accessibility-Checklist.md

 ## Higher Effort Accessibility Enhancements

-* Zoom - Layout doesn't break when zooming, allows zooming to 200%+
+* [Zoom](https://usability.yale.edu/web-accessibility/articles/zoom-resizing-text) - Layout doesn't break and content stays visible when zooming using browser, allows zooming to 200%+
-* Keyboard Navigation - User can use essential functions and navigate page with keyboard, not getting stuck on an element
+* [Keyboard Navigation](https://www.nngroup.com/articles/keyboard-accessibility/) - User can use essential functions--especially forms--and navigate page with keyboard, not getting stuck on an element
-* WAI-ARIA attributes - Used to describe elements and states to accessibility software
+* [WAI-ARIA attributes](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) - Used to describe elements and states to accessibility software
-* Limiting animation/motion - Minimize use of animation or allow user to control if animation is used
+* [Limiting animation/motion](https://css-tricks.com/accessible-web-animation-the-wcag-on-animation-explained/) - Minimize use of animation, allow user to control/disable if animation is used
 * Video captions - Full text captions and transcripts for video content
-* [Fully semantic page structure and content flow](https://www.w3.org/TR/UNDERSTANDING-WCAG20/content-structure-separation-sequence.html) - Content is organized in a way that can be flowed through in a way that makes sense by assistive technologies with all parts using meaningful elements
+* [Fully semantic elements and information structure](https://www.w3.org/TR/UNDERSTANDING-WCAG20/content-structure-separation-sequence.html) - Content is organized intuitively, sensibly, in understandable chunks for both humans and assistive technologies with all parts using meaningful elements
-* Increase readability, simplify language - Complex sentences and words can create issues with reading and understanding your content, especially for users with disabilities
+* [Increase readability, simplify language](https://css-tricks.com/accessible-web-animation-the-wcag-on-animation-explained/) - Complex, long sentences and words can create issues with reading and understanding your content, especially for users with disabilities
-* Use indicators in addition to color - Sometimes items are only color coded in your user interface.
+* [Don't Rely On Only Color as a Differentiator](https://www.smashingmagazine.com/2016/06/improving-color-accessibility-for-color-blind-users/) - Colorblind users can have difficulty differentiating items solely based on color.
+Sometimes items are only color coded in your user interface.
 Items should have another differentiator such as an icon or descriptive text as a backup

 ## Resources